AndersonGandra/product/README.md

 - Feign Client (Synchronous REST Client to retrieve data from the Exchange API)

-Some considerations:
+##Some considerations:

 Regarding the decision to use the hexagonal architecture, in a small domain like this project, it can introduce unnecessary complexity.
 It was just used to exercise and demonstrate how I use it.

-Sugested improvements:
+##Sugested improvements:

 - Unit Tests (JUnit)
 - Logging critical points
 - Circuit Breaker/Fallback in the external API request
 - Improving the API resilience level by using CompletableFuture and Async

-Installing Maven Dependencies:
+##Installing Maven Dependencies / Testing via Postman:

  mvn clean install -U

+ The Postman Collection file is inside product/src/test/ folder, and contains most possible scenarios